gsewalt/pci-dss-starter-pack/README.md

 * Add Linux / Unix equivalents (Bash / Ansible).
 * Create Azure-native automation templates.
 * Export audit-ready compliance reports (JSON/CSV).
-* Integrate with SIEM/SOAR workflows for real-time monitoring.
+* Integrate with SIEM/SOAR workflows.

 ---

 ## ⚠️ Disclaimer

 This project **does not guarantee PCI-DSS compliance**.
-It provides automation for **high-value, frequently audited controls**, giving organizations a **head start in securing cardholder data**.
+It automates **high-value, frequently audited controls** for Windows 10 systems.
 Always validate with your QSA and tailor scripts to your environment.

+---

+## License
+© 2025 Gregory Sewalt.
+All rights reserved.

+Permission is granted to any person or entity (“Licensee”) to use, copy, modify, merge, publish, distribute, and sublicense this software (the “Software”), subject to the following:

+1. **No Compliance Warranty:** Use of this Software does NOT guarantee PCI-DSS or other regulatory compliance.
+Licensee assumes all risk.
+2. **“As-Is” Disclaimer:** The Software is provided without warranty of any kind, express or implied, including merchantability, fitness, or non-infringement.
+3. **Attribution:** This copyright notice and disclaimer must remain with all copies or substantial portions of the Software.
+4. **Indemnification:** Licensee shall hold harmless Gregory Sewalt from any claims, losses, or damages arising from use.

+By using, copying, or distributing the Software, Licensee agrees to these terms.